 education and careers in science for girls and women, and taught college level

 science courses for several years.
 She lives in Cincinnati, OH.

-Bevin traveled to Zambia in 2009 and 2011 to help document projects, meet with partners and learn more about the issues facing the children and communities TCF serves.
-She lives in San Diego, CA.
+Bevin helped found Temwani and traveled to Zambia in 2009 and 2011 to document projects, meet with partners and learn more about the issues facing the children and communities TCF serves.
+She lives in Tucson, AZ.

 Darcy has been involved with the Temwani Children’s Foundation since 2006; in the summer of 2007 she had the opportunity to travel to Zambia and meet the children attending Kondwa Day Center for Orphans, the teachers, guardians, and Angela Malik.
 Before her departure Darcy believed she was going to Zambia to help the orphans, upon her return she now believes the orphans helped her much more than she ever could have imagined.

 Darcy is honored to serve as Secretary and is looking forward to being more involved with the Temwani Foundation.
 This year she hopes to delve deeper into fundraising efforts and learning more about promoting a sustainable life for the amazing Zambian people.

 Darcy currently lives in Flagstaff and works in the health and wellness field.
 In her free time she loves to explore the outdoor world, read, and spend time with her family and friends.